hazelcast/backport/README.md

 Options:
-  -l, --local            Skip pushing the branch and creating the PR -c, --continue         Continue backporting after fixing cherry-pick conflict -ni, --non-interactive Headlessly creates the PR automatically, without previewing in web browser"
+  -l, --local            Skip pushing the branch and creating the PR -c, --continue         Continue backporting after fixing cherry-pick conflict -ni, --non-interactive Headlessly creates the PR automatically, without previewing in web browser

 What does it do:
    'backport master upstream/5.2.z' - will perform the following actions: